-These under-appreciated producers occupy positions at all levels from the boardroom to the break room.
-Doers are often hiding in plain sight because their achievements are taken for granted.
+Doers occupy key positions at all levels from the boardroom to the break room, but their efforts are not always appreciated and their achievements are too often overlooked.

 Unfortunately, Doers can become so focused on innovation that they are blindsided by hostility from resistive coworkers and resentful bosses who see them as a threat.

 Doers: The Vital Few Who Get Things Done addresses the many challenges facing high performers and the organizations that employ them.

 This revealing new book provides practical advice and easy to implement solutions written in a common sense voice.
 Regardless of where you work or what you do, if you are truly interested in doing a better job, you will benefit from what this book has to offer.